-- (a) both the payer and the payee under the order appear in the proceedings; or - (b) the applicant appears and the appropriate process has been duly served on the other party;
+- (3) Where the court hearing an application for the variation of a maintenance order to which this section applies proposes to vary it by increasing the rate of the payments under the order then, unless either - (a) both the payer and the payee under the order appear in the proceedings; or - (b) the applicant appears and the appropriate process has been duly served on the other party;

-the order varying the maintenance order shall be a provisional order.
+the order varying the order shall be a provisional order.

-- (4) Where a court in Brunei Darussalam makes a provisional order varying a maintenance order to which this section applies, an officer of the court shall send to the court in a reciprocating country having power to confirm the provisional order a certified copy of the provisional order, together with a document, authenticated by the court, setting out or summarising the evidence given in the proceedings. - (5) Where a certified copy of a provisional order made by a court in a reciprocating country, being an order varying or revoking a maintenance order to which this section applies, together with a document, duly authenticated, setting out or summarising the evidence given in the proceedings in which the provisional order was made, is received by the court in Brunei Darussalam which made the maintenance order, that court may - (a) confirm or refuse to confirm the provisional order; and - (b) if that order is an order varying the maintenance order, confirm it either without alteration or with such alterations as it thinks reasonable. - (6) For the purpose of determining whether a provisional order should be confirmed under subsection (5), the court shall proceed as if an application for the variation or revocation of the maintenance order in question had been made to it. - (7) Where a maintenance order to which this section applies has been varied by an order (including a provisional order which has been confirmed) made by a court in Brunei Darussalam or by a competent court in a reciprocating country, the maintenance order shall, as from the date on which the order was made, have effect as varied by that order and, where that order was a provisional order, as if that order had been made in the form in which it was confirmed and as if it has never been a provisional order.
+- (4) Where a court in Brunei Darussalam makes a provisional order varying a maintenance order to which this section applies, an officer of the court shall send to the court in a reciprocating country having power to confirm the provisional order a certified copy of the provisional order together with a document, authenticated by the court, setting out or summarising the evidence given in the proceedings. - (5) Where a certified copy of a provisional order made by a court in a reciprocating country, being an order varying or revoking a maintenance order to which this section applies, together with a document, duly authenticated, setting out or summarising the evidence given in the proceedings in which the provisional order was made, is received by the court in Brunei Darussalam which made the maintenance order, that court may confirm or refuse to confirm the provisional order and, if that order is an order varying the maintenance order, confirm it either without alteration or with such alterations as it thinks reasonable. - (6) For the purpose of determining whether a provisional order should be confirmed under subsection (5), the court shall proceed as if an application for the variation or revocation of the maintenance order in question had been made to it. - (7) Where a maintenance order to which this section applies has been varied by an order (including a provisional order which has been confirmed) made by a court in Brunei Darussalam or by a competent court in a reciprocating country, the maintenance order shall, as from the date on which the order was made, have effect as varied by that order and, where that order was a provisional order, as if that order had been made in the form in which it was confirmed and as if it has never been a provisional order.